jvillalobos/Cooking/Recipes/sourdough-belgian-waffles.md

 ## Procedure

 1. Whisk the flour, salt, baking soda, and sugar in a medium bowl.
-2. Using a stand mixer with a dough hook, mix all ingredients together at medium speed for 10-15 minutes.
-Alternatively, use a wooden spoon and your hands.
+2. Using a stand mixer with a dough hook, mix all ingredients except for the water at medium speed until incorporated.
+Alternatively, use a wooden spoon or your hands.
+3. Gradually add the water until incorporated.
 The dough will be soft and sticky.
-3. Cover and leave on the countertop or refrigerator for a few hours, or overnight.
+4. Cover and leave on the countertop or refrigerator for a few hours, or overnight.
-4. Preheat and grease a waffle iron.
+5. Preheat and grease a waffle iron.
-5. Pour batter into the center of the iron.
+6. Pour batter into the center of the iron.
 Close and bake until golden brown, about 5-7 minutes.

 ## Variants
 * For a not-too-intense banana flavor, I substituted the maple syrup with 160 g of Pressure-Caramelized Banana Puree (from Modernist Cuisine at Home) and reduced the butter to 95 g.